GerHobbelt/HTMLawed/htmLawed_README.txt

 -- 2.6  Use with 'kses()' code --------------------o

-  The 'Kses' PHP script for HTML filtering is used by many applications (like 'WordPress').
+  The 'Kses' PHP script for HTML filtering is used by many applications (like 'WordPress', as in year 2012).
 It is possible to have such applications use htmLawed instead, since it is compatible with code that calls the 'kses()' function declared in the 'Kses' file (usually named 'kses.php').
 E.g., application code like this will continue to work after replacing 'Kses' with htmLawed:

     $comment_filtered = kses($comment_input, array('a'=>array(), 'b'=>array(), 'i'=>array()));